 Mrs. Jellyby seems to care little for her husband and children.
-Her oldest daughter is worked constantly on philanthropic projects and sits bitterly her ink-spattered dress sinking deeper into bitterness and cynicism.
-The younger children are left to fend for themselves.
-And her husband sinks into a suicidal despair.
+Her oldest daughter is made to work constantly on philanthropic projects and sits in her ink-spattered dress building up bitterness and cynicism.
+The younger children are left to fend for themselves whilst her husband sinks into a suicidal despair.
 Her own family or for that matter poor of London are of little interest to her.
+Sadly, Mrs. Jellyby leans nothing from the failure of her African project and simply moves on to another philanthropic project, the cause of women’s suffrage.

 Dickens also presents the view from those who are in need whilst around them this telescopic philanthropy is going on.
 In a scene where the poor street-sweeper, Jo is leaving his home one morning in the slum Tom-all-Alone’s (Chapter 16) he pauses on the steps of the Society for the Propagation of the Gospel in Foreign Parts where he stops to admire the ‘size of the edifice’ and eat a dirty piece of bread for his breakfast.
 Jo, who is illiterate has no idea “of the spiritual destitution of a coral reef in the Pacific or what it costs to look up the precious souls among the coco-nuts and bread-fruit“.